Retreat on the Vineyard

 Stop "Potsdam, Schloss Sanssouci"

 Paid parking spaces for cars and buses in the car park P1 – At the Historic Windmill.

 Summer Season | April to October

 Last admission: 30 minutes before closing.

 Visits to Sanssouci Palace are bound to fixed admission times.
-Same-day tickets are available for purchase at palace registers as of 10 am.
+Same-day tickets are available at the Visitor center at the Historic Windmill from 30 minutes before the Palace opens.
 Because the number of admission tickets per day is limited, we recommend purchasing your tickets in advance through our online ticket shop.

 On public holidays, weekend opening hours apply unless otherwise stated.